puppetlabs/puppetlabs-postgresql/README.md

 }
 ```

-This would run the PostgreSQL statement 'REASSIGN OWNED' to update to ownership
+This would run the PostgreSQL statement `REASSIGN OWNED` to update to ownership
 of all tables, sequences, functions and views currently owned by
-the role 'marmot' to be owned by the role 'meerkat' instead.
+the role `marmot` to be owned by the role `meerkat` instead.

-This applies to objects within the nominated database, 'test_db' only.
+This applies to objects within the nominated database, `test_db` only.

-For Postgresql >= 9.3, the ownership of the database is also updated.
+For PostgreSQL >= 9.3, the ownership of the database is also updated.

 ### Override defaults